mikeperry-tor/vanguards/README_SECURITY.md

 3. **Suspect** which of these IPs might be using this addon (soon to be fixed).
 4. **Suspect** that an IP might be running a specific onion service address, if it is running a specific service that is of interest to them.

+The mitigations for these attacks are the same as for the local adversary.

 This same adversary can theoretically perform additional attacks to attempt to deanonymize all Tor traffic all of the time, but [there are